nhu313/reveal-slides/md/InterfacesandLambdas.md

 ## Interfaces and Callbacks

-A callback method in Java is a method that gets called when an event occurs.
-Usually, you can implement that by passing an implementation of a certain interface to the system that is responsible for triggering the event E.
+A callback method in Java is a method that gets called when an event occurs

--
 ```java
 public interface java.awt.event.ActionListener {
   void actionPerformed(ActionEvent e);